 To make LASIK even more affordable, we offer financing options.
 Also, patients often use their Flex Spending Account (FSA) dollars for LASIK.
 To learn more, read about Financing Precision LASIK™.

 No. Dr. Updegraff believes that all-laser LASIK is safer, more accurate, and less likely to cause complications than the older, bladed LASIK procedure, so he made it the standard of care he provides to each patient.
-This is not the case at most corporate centers and with many other surgeons in private practice, who will charge more for each “upgrade” to modern technology.
+This is not the case at many other centers who will charge more for each “upgrade” to modern technology.

 Yes, your doctor can play a role in determining your candidacy and monitoring post-operative progress.
 Prior arrangements must be made for you so that this “co-management” will result in the best possible care.